pklone/ASE-project/README.md

 - add checks to market `close` API (e.g. admin can close every auction but player can close only his auctions)
 - check null arguments in APIs
 - add delete gacha API
+- add message broker
+- check what service connects to `close` function in market (if caddy proxy connects to the functions, the player jwt must be checked)